-🧮 Derivative Calculator
+🧮 Chain Rule Calculator

 * for multiplication (2*x), ^ for powers (x^2), and function names like sin, cos, exp, ln, sqrt, asin, sinh…